 Hot Metal Bridge Post-Bac Program

 This two-semester post-baccalaureate fellowship program is designed to help talented students from groups traditionally underrepresented in their academic disciplines, including first-generation graduate students and those from disadvantaged socio-economic backgrounds, to bridge the gap between an undergraduate degree and a graduate training program.
 Fellows enjoy financial support and mentoring by both faculty and graduate students as they prepare themselves for a successful program of doctoral studies.
-Of those who have completed the program since 2011, 80 percent have gone on to graduate studies at Pitt and elsewhere.
+Of those who have completed the program since 2011 (94% of all Fellows), some 85% have gone on to graduate studies at Pitt and elsewhere.

 For additional information, please see Hot Metal Bridge Post-Bac Program.